 1. Turmeric (Curcuma longa)

 Turmeric has been used in Indian Ayurvedic medicine for millennia to treat inflammation, infection, and disease.
-Cholesterol causes plaque build-up in your arteries, and makes them narrow and harden.
-Plaque can sometimes even burst and cause blood clots or heart attacks.
+Cholesterol causes plaque build-up in the arteries, making them narrow and harden, and sometimes causing blood clots or heart attacks.

-Turmeric has been found to lower LDL levels and fight plaque buildup in the arteries.
-Research shows that it prevents platelets from clumping together as well, which will help you avoid blood clots.
+Turmeric has been found to lower LDL levels and fight plaque buildup whitin the arteries.1 Research shows that it prevents platelets from clumping together as well, which will help you avoid blood clots.
 Turmeric powder is available from any supermarket or specialty shop, and can be added to any savory meal or blended into fruity smoothies.

 2. Garlic (Allium sativum)